python/mypy/docs/source/config_file.rst

     [mypy]
     python_version = 2.7
     [mypy-foo.*]
-    disallow_untyped_defs = True
+    disallow_untyped_calls = True

 This automatically sets ``--python-version 2.7`` (a.k.a. ``--py2``)
-for all mypy runs in this tree, and also selectively turns on the ``--disallow-untyped-defs`` flag for all modules in the ``foo`` package.
-This issues an error for function definitions without type annotations in that subdirectory only.
+for all mypy runs in this tree, and also selectively turns on the ``--disallow-untyped-calls`` flag for all modules in the ``foo`` package.
+This issues an error for calls to functions without type annotations from functions with type annotations.

 .. note::